The Apostle Paul wrote to Timothy in First Timothy 6:13, I give thee

 verse previous to this one Paul mentioned that he knew that Timothy had professed a

 good profession before many witnesses.
-Thats exactly the same thing that
+That is exactly the

-Sometimes when you are a witness there will be those who will believe in Christ
+persecutions.
+Sometimes when you are a witness there will be those who will

-as a result of your witness, but there will be others who will not believe.
+believe in Christ as a result of your witness, but there will be others who

+will not believe.
 Some of those who do not believe will persecute you.
+They

 persecution will be scorn, perhaps it will be casting you out of their presence